We’re going to be picking out the best British period dramas set in each decade of the 20th Century.

 Like A.A.
 Milne and the adventures he had with Christopher Robin, Barrie (Johnny Depp) bonds with the boys of the Davies family and takes inspiration from their playtime together.
 Society isn’t entirely pleased about Barrie’s friendship with their single mother (Kate Winslet), but it is overlooked when they see his creation.

-Finding Neverland is available on DVD on Amazon.
+Finding Neverland is available to watch on Amazon Prime Video.

 Upstairs Downstairs – Seasons 1-2 (1903-1910)